-Thus, we aim to continually build the trust and confidence of our stakeholders by running our business in a prudent and sound manner, being fair and transparent in all our dealings, providing reliable and better service in response to the ever-growing expectations of our customers, and working with integrity and accountability.
+At PSBank, people and culture are at the heart of good corporate governance.
+These determine how we run our business in a prudent and sound manner, remain fair and transparent in all our dealings, and provide reliable and better service amidst the ever-growing expectations of our customers while at the same time working with integrity and accountability.